Frequently Asked Questions About Alzheimer's Disease in McKinney, Allen, Frisco, Prosper and Surrounding Areas in Collin County, TX

-Visiting Angels can answer your questions about Alzheimer’s disease and how our quality home care services can help seniors living with Alzheimer's in McKinney, Allen, Plano and Frisco, TX
+Visiting Angels can answer your questions about Alzheimer’s disease and how our quality home care services can help seniors living with Alzheimer's in McKinney, Allen, Prosper and Frisco, TX

 If your loved one has recently been diagnosed with Alzheimer’s disease, this FAQ section compiled by Visiting Angels McKinney will help you get a clearer picture about this debilitating, progressive condition and how our quality home care services can help.

 Q: What is Alzheimer’s disease?

 A: Alzheimer’s disease is a degenerative brain disorder that is characterized by memory loss, cognitive decline, and behavioral changes.
 Out of 5.8 million Americans afflicted with Alzheimer’s, the vast majority are over the age of 65.

 Q: What is the difference between Alzheimer's and dementia?

 A: Dementia is a wider term used to describe a number of brain disorders that affect memory whereas Alzheimer is the most common type of dementia – accounting for up to 80 percent of all cases of dementia.

 Q: What are the risk factors for Alzheimer’s?

 A: Currently, scientists are still looking into the exact cause of Alzheimer’s, but there are known risk factors that contribute to developing the condition.
 Three biggest risk factors for Alzheimer’s include advanced age, genetics, and heart health.
 Additional risk factors are high stress levels, sleeping disorders, a history of head trauma as well as being an avid smoker and/or drinker.

 Q: What are the symptoms of Alzheimer’s disease?